29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 - To be considered scored on a stake, the ring must meet certain criteria:
   + Ring must not be contacting robot #underline([_of same alliance_])
   + Ring is not contacting foam tile
-  + Ring is encircling the stake#footnote([Long description omited, see https://www.vexrobotics.com/high-stakes-manual#sc3])
+  + Ring is encircling the stake#footnote([Long description omitted, see https://www.vexrobotics.com/high-stakes-manual#sc3])
   + Total ring count must not exceed max ring count of the stake (mobile: 6, neutral & alliance: 2, high: 1) *Problems*
 - Neutral/alliance stakes can contain more than 2, despite only 2 being counted